-36 SAG Facilitation is planning to address EM&V issues in a SAG EM&V Subcommittee.
+&lt;sup>32 SAG Facilitation is planning to address EM&V issues in a SAG EM&V Subcommittee.

-- Are upstream incentives being utilized to their full potential?
-October 2015 - Gas vs. electric spending (Section 8-104 limits) - Smart Grid are we fully leveraging deployment of smart meters through EE?
+- o Are upstream incentives being utilized to their full potential?
+October 2015 - o Gas vs. electric spending (Section 8-104 limits) - o Smart Grid are we fully leveraging deployment of smart meters through EE?
 (This question needs to be addressed within the context of where each utility will be in terms of service territory installation rates.)
-April 2016 for evaluation37 - Role of Codes and Standards can we claim savings?
+April 2016 for evaluation - o Role of Codes and Standards can we claim savings?
 (Codes Collaborative will this continue?)
 (Molly Lunn, the Department; Hammad Chaudhry, Nicor Gas) - i.
 Due to the delay, do we want to continue R&D? - ii.
 Key issue is evaluation. - iii.
 Complete the program template. - iv.
 This will be included in the draft IL-NTG Methodologies document circulated for discussion October 2nd. - v.
 Codes are important in the context of the TRM. - Role of Market Transformation - i.
 What are markets we want to prioritize for transformation? - ii.
 How broadly should market transformation be defined? - 6.
 If we aim for lifetime savings, what changes would be needed in program design? deferred - 7.
-Wasted Energy do we have effective program strategies to capture? - Any SAG participant interested in submitting a program, measure or significant change needs to complete the required template (due by COB on Nov.
+Wasted Energy do we have effective program strategies to capture? - o Any SAG participant interested in submitting a program, measure or significant change needs to complete the required template (due by COB on Nov.
 9, 2015). - 8.
-Portfolio Gaps? - Programs - Technologies - 9.
-Potential Studies February 2016 - Role of potential studies.
+Portfolio Gaps? - o Programs - o Technologies - 9.
+Potential Studies February 2016 - o Role of potential studies.
 How will they be used? - i.
 Gas Are there areas we are not currently getting? - ii.
 IPA Could we use to identify other decisions that could go into Plan? - iii.
 Are there areas we have not been pursuing? - What are the bounds of potential studies? - i.
 Is there information gathered that could be leveraged to update the TRM? - ii.
-Is there information gathered that could inform estimates for nonparticipant spillover? - 10.
-Gas-Electric Coordination - What programs should be coordinated, ideally? - To what extent does lower gas budget preclude full coordination? - Providing joint TRC results for programs. - Timing to facilitate ComEd having gas final numbers when their Plan is filed. - 11.
-Adjustable Goals - Reach agreement on the NTG ratios used in the Plan filing. - Transparency in calculations and key inputs to facilitate any adjustments.
-Use the TRM measure code and articulate any assumptions made in calculating. - Adjustable Goals template will be discussed in a small group in Policy Manual Subcommittee Version 2.0 process.
+Is there information gathered that could inform estimates for non-participant spillover? - 10.
+Gas-Electric Coordination o What programs should be coordinated, ideally?

+- o To what extent does lower gas budget preclude full coordination? - o Providing joint TRC results for programs. - o Timing to facilitate ComEd having gas final numbers when their Plan is filed.